Miss Summers class

 WELCOME TO YEAR 4!

 My name is Miss Summers and I am the Year 4 Teacher here at St Oswald’s.
+I am joined by Mrs Clarke and Mrs Beresford in the morning and Mrs Rowland in the afternoon.

 I operate an ‘open door policy’ and will be available briefly each morning to answer any questions.
 If you would like to talk about anything in private or in more detail then please do not hesitate to make an appointment for the end of the school day.